Political Science

 The Robbins Fellowship provides a stipend each summer for at least two political science students in Columbia College who will be engaged in research in important matters of politics or policymaking or who will be working, without other compensation, as interns in a governmental office, agency, or other public service organization.
 Each spring, the department invites students to submit fellowship proposals.
 Awards are announced in late April or early May.

-The Arthur Ross Foundation Award
+Arthur Ross Foundation Award for Excellence in Political Science

 Phyllis Stevens Sharp Fellowship in American Politics

-The Phyllis Stevens Sharp Endowment Fund provides stipends each year during the summer for one or more Columbia College or School of General Studies students majoring or concentrating in political science to support research in American politics or policy making, or otherwise uncompensated internships in a government office, agency, or other public service organization.
+The Phyllis Stevens Sharp Endowment Fund provides stipends each year during the summer for one or more Columbia College or School of General Studies students majoring in political science to support research in American politics or policy making, or otherwise uncompensated internships in a government office, agency, or other public service organization.
 Each spring, the department invites students to submit fellowship proposals.
 Awards are announced in late April or early May.

 Early Admission to the Master's Degree Program in Political Science for Columbia and Barnard Political Science Undergraduates